datagutten/switchinfo/README.md

 # switchinfo
-A tool to show what is connected to switch ports
+A django app to show what is connected to switch ports